 Altitude Indicator Operation

 In the image to the right we can see that the basic altimeter is barometric pressure sensor calibrated to indicate altitude.
-It contains one or more vacuum aneroid capsules, a sealed case and a connection to the static port.
+It contains one or more vacuum aneroid capsules, a sealed case and a leak free connection to the static port.

 During climb the pressure in the instrument case changes and the aneroid capsule will expand (climb) and this change is shown on the instrument face as a change in altitude.
 Setting the correct barometric pressure with the knob rotates the internal mechanism driving the three pointers.